Your due date's approaching. You've taken childbirth classes. You've figured out your birth plan.

-So what should you bring to the hospital for labor and delivery?
+Okay, so what to bring to the hospital when having a baby?!
+What do you really need to pack in your hospital bag?
 Whatever will make you as comfortable as possible!
 Pack things that will make you feel great because once you’ve delivered, you’ll be doing everything you possibly can to make your newest love feel great.

 Though most hospitals will provide the bare necessities, don't forget to pack the following must-haves: